Applying to the program

-Admission to the Community Health major is selective and the number of majors is limited.
+Admission to the Public Health major is selective and the number of majors is limited.
 There are two steps to becoming a major:

-Students interested in applying to the major should first pre-major in Community Health.
+Students interested in applying to the major should first pre-major in Public Health.
 This allows students access to entry-level courses.
 You may sign up to become a pre-major as early as your freshman year; however, most students sign up during their sophomore year.
-A 2.50 GPA is required to declare Community Health as a pre-major, and a 2.50 GPA must be maintained until graduation from the Community Health Program.
-When students declare Community Health as a pre-major, they are assigned a Community Health faculty advisor.

-Pre-majors are strongly advised to complete Biology pre-requisites for BIOL 348 and 349 and Chemistry pre-requisites for CHEM 251 or 351 by the end of their sophomore year.
+Pre-majors are strongly advised to complete the pre-requisites for BIOL 348 and 349 and CHEM 251 (or 351) by the end of their sophomore year.

-Pre-majors must apply for admission to the major by mid-October (date updated annually below) of the "traditional" junior year, prior to the 400-level sequenced courses the following fall quarter.
+Pre-majors must apply for admission to the major in early April of their “traditional” sophomore year, prior to beginning the 400-level sequenced courses the following fall quarter.
 Please see below for a list of items to include in your application.
-If you have questions, program faculty can provide additional information on application specifics.
+If you have questions, the program advisor or faculty members can provide additional information on application specifics.

 In addition to the application, the completion of (or concurrent enrollment in) one of the following courses is necessary: HLED 150, 151, 152, or 345.
 Fulfillment of the requirements does not automatically secure admission to the major.
-Community Health pre-majors are notified regarding acceptance into the major before winter quarter registration.
+Public Health pre-majors are notified regarding acceptance into the major before fall quarter registration.

-Please note: As a Community Health major, you must maintain a 2.50 GPA in all major courses to enroll in the required full-time internship at the end of the program of study.
-Also, Bio 348 & Bio 349 and Chem 251 (or Chem 351) are required before the senior year.
+As a Public Health Major, you must maintain a 2.50 GPA in all major courses to enroll in the required full-time internship at the end of the program of study.
+A grade of C or better is required for a student's major courses and supporting courses for majors.

 Transcripts from all colleges attended showing your previous and current course work are to be included with the application.
 Your transcripts do not have to be official.
 WWU transcripts can either be saved as a PDF or in the form of a screenshot of Web4U.

 3. Current Resume

 Present your education, volunteer and/or work experience, awards, and certifications.
 Applicants are encouraged to visit the Career Services Center https://www.wwu/edu/careers/resumes.shtml for guidance.

-Explain (1) why you are interested in majoring in Community Health, (2) what you see yourself doing in 2-5 years, and (3) a description of your experience with community service/volunteer work, highlighting health-related activities.
-(The essay is to be no longer than 3 typed double-spaced pages, 12 point font.
+Explain (1) why you are interested in majoring in Public Health, (2) what you see yourself doing in 2-5 years, and (3) a description of your experience with community service/volunteer work, highlighting health-related activities.
+The essay is to be no longer than 3 typed double-spaced pages, 12 point font.
 Please make sure your name is at the top of the page.
 Applicants are encouraged to visit the Research & Writing Studio at: https://library.wwu.edu/rws for guidance.

 5. Two Letters of Reference

-Include two letters of reference that can speak directly to: (1) your experience (work or volunteer) in community health activities; (2) your motivation, leadership, initiative, and interpersonal skills; and (3) what makes you a strong candidate for training to be a member of the community health education profession.
-THESE MAY NOT BE FROM FAMILY AND FRIENDS.
-The letters can be submitted directly to you in a sealed envelope with the reference writer's signature across the seal or emailed to Katey Roemmele at email@example.com.
+Include two letters of reference that can speak directly to: (1) your experience (work or volunteer) in public health activities; (2) your motivation, leadership, initiative, and interpersonal skills; and (3) what makes you a strong candidate for training to be a member of the public health education profession.
+Examples of strong reference letter sources may be from previous instructors (exclude Drs.
+Bennett, Hunt and Li), coaches, mentors, or employers.
+The letters must be emailed directly from your reference to Jen Leita at Jen.Leita@wwu.edu.